yochaigal/cairn/wip/backgrounds/foundling.md

 # Foundling

-> An odd birthmark, a strange smell: **The Woods'** touch still lingers.
-You'll never fit in, not here.
+> An odd birthmark, a strange smell: somehow, the touch of _elsewhere_ still lingers.
+You'll never fit in, at least not where you're at.
 Roll on the **Omens** table, but keep the results private for now.

 ## Names